Housing Matters

 What is Extra Care housing?

-Extra Care (EC) provides adults with support that enables them to maintain or develop their independence within the community.
-It can help prevent or delay the need for move to more structure care setting and can significantly enhance residents’ quality of life.
+Extra Care (EC) provides adults with support that enables them to maintain or enhance their independence in the community.

 EC schemes offer high‑quality, self‑contained accommodation with full tenancy rights.
 Each resident receives personalised care in accordance with their individual support plan.
 Staff are available on site at all times to respond to urgent or unplanned needs and to ensure a safe and supportive environment.
 This does not mean that all residents receive 24‑hour personal care; support is provided according to assessed needs.